DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Introduction

 \subsection{More Related Work}

 \paragraph{Distance to Collision} Not many previous works have explicitly studied the problem of differentiable collision checking, but many have worked on modeling the distance to collision, which is a continuous indicator of collision.
 For collision-free configurations, the distance to collision is the minimum distance from points on the robot to obstacles; for in-collision configurations, the distance to collision is the negative value of the maximal penetration depth.
-Distance to collision is sometimes included as a byproduct of the geometrical collision check, e.g., Gilbert–Johnson–Keerthi distance algorithm (GJK) and the Expanding Polytope Algorithm (EPA) \cite{gjk, van2001proximity}.
-Although accurate, these methods are computationally expensive in complicated scenarios.
-On the other hand, most proxy collision detectors have yet to explore this notion of distance to collision.
+Distance to collision is sometimes included as a byproduct of the geometrical collision check, e.g., Gilbert–Johnson–Keerthi distance algorithm (GJK) and the Expanding Polytope Algorithm (EPA) \cite{gjk, epa}.
+Although accurate, these methods are computationally expensive in complicated scenarios. \second{A common practice is to enclose the robot links by a series of convex shape primitives like spheres and capsules; a pre-computed signed distance field (SDF) of the environment is queried by the primitives to approximate distance to collision \cite{chomp, kalakrishnan2011stomp, gpmp2}.
+A more fine-grained approach also exists to strictly convexify geometrical shapes up to arbitrary precision to achieve smooth distance to collision \cite{escande2014strictly}.} On the other hand, most proxy collision detectors have yet to explore this notion of distance to collision.

 A recent work using neural networks \cite{kew2019neural} and another work using Gaussian Processes \cite{das2020stochastic} have shown initial success in estimating distance to collision using proxy collision detectors.
 The first work takes a robot configuration and a workspace configuration as input and uses neural networks for estimating distance to collision.
 Unfortunately, its model is constrained to only those environments covered by the pre-defined \textit{workspace configuration space} in the training set and has yet to be shown to be scalable.
 The second work by Das and Yip \cite{das2020stochastic} uses Gaussian Process to overcome the rigidity and training data cost of the neural network definition through its use of the non-parametric Gaussian Process model, and as a bonus, provides a probabilistic estimation of distance to collision which is very useful in real life due to noisy sensors; however, the GP model itself is not very computationally efficient without significant modifications for online usage \cite{wilcox2020solar}.
 In the same paper, a deterministic, kernel regressor is also proposed that helps to reduce computational burden but at the cost of providing false labels if sensor noise is considered.